Malaika Griffin: Crime

 After this argument, Griffin returned to her apartment and came out with a 9mm handgun with a laser sight and shot Horsley point blank in the back, killing him instantly.
 Immediately after the incident, she fled to the nearby home of an acquaintance, Monique Thomas.
 Griffin stole Thomas' car at gunpoint and then drove away.
 The car was later found abandoned in Iowa City, Iowa.

 Inside Griffin's apartment, police found a 9 mm carbine, ammunition, hand grenades and several how-to books on terrorism and bombmaking, including The Anarchist Cookbook and The Poor Man's James Bond.
-This last was written by survivalist and former American Nazi Party member Kurt Saxon.
+The Poor Man's James Bond was written by survivalist and former American Nazi Party member Kurt Saxon.
 In addition, Griffin's diary was also discovered, in which she expressed her deep hatred of white people.

 Fugitive years and capture

 Griffin was last seen boarding a bus to Chicago, Illinois.
 After that, there were no sightings of her for years.
 Griffin was profiled on the Fox television program America's Most Wanted eight times between February 5, 2000 and June 4, 2005.
 After the latest broadcast, authorities received a tip from Griffin's co-workers.
 Griffin had also previously been profiled in an August 2001 episode of Unsolved Mysteries.

 The FBI and the El Cajon Police Department contacted the suspect, who had been going by the name "Leak Griffin."
 After the FBI confronted her, Griffin admitted her identity.
 She had been working at a biotech firm as a lab assistant, at a fast-food restaurant and thrift store.
 Griffin was charged with first-degree murder, aggravated robbery, and aggravated motor vehicle theft.
 She waived her extradition and was returned to Colorado to stand trial.